nsdrussell/CSVScoresToExcel/README.md

 ## Further information
 ### Arithmetic
 I adapted the TruncatedMean method from the [Accord.NET](github.com/accord-net) framework.
-### EPPlus
+### Exporting to Excel format
-I chose to use EPPlus to output the data to excel as I am familiar with it and it works well.
+I chose to use the [EPPlus framework](https://github.com/JanKallman/EPPlus) to output the data to excel as I am familiar with it and it works well.